The broad aims of the Science (S1-3) curriculum are to enable students to:

 - acquire fundamental scientific knowledge and skills, and appreciate the relationship between science and other disciplines;

-- develop the ability to make scientific investigation and solve problems;
+- develop the ability to conduct scientific investigations and solve problems;

 - use the language of science to communicate science-related ideas;